How to Use Support & Resistance to Trade Indices

 Major and Minor Resistance Zones

-In charts the resistance and support zones formed are either major resistance/support points or minor resistance/support points.
+In charts the resistance and support zones formed are either major resistance or support areas or minor resistance/support areas.

 Major Resistance/Support levels

-In Major Resistance/Support levels price will stay at this level for some time, either the price will consolidate at this point or form a rectangle chart pattern when stock price gets to this point.
-This level will be tested several times before it is either broken or it holds and stock price does not get to move past this resistance support area.
+In Major Resistance/Support levels price will stay at this level for a while, either the price will consolidate at this point or form a rectangle chart pattern when stock price gets to this point.
+This level will be tested several times before it is either broken or it holds and stock price doesn't get to move past this resistance support area.

 The above example are good examples of major Resistance and Support Areas.